ibm-cloud-docs/devsecops/devsecops-custom-scripts.md

 ### Parameters for custom scripts
 {: #cd-devsecops-scripts-parm}

-Besides the pipeline environment variables and secrets, these parameter values are provided for user script stages.
+In addition to the pipeline environment variables and secrets, these parameter values are provided for user script stages.

 You can access repos, artifacts, files, and env variables by using the `pipelinectl` command in the user scripts.
 Use the following methods: `list_repos`, `load_repo`, `load_artifact`, `list_artifacts`, and `get_env`.

 #### `pipelinectl`
 {: #cd-devsecops-scripts-pipelinectl}